profshanks/profshanks.github.io/SSP_Impact.md

 <br><br>
 #### Actionable Insights from this Project:

--   Students from LSBE & SCSE are under entolling.
+-   Students from LSBE & SCSE are under enrolling.
 We might want to market the courses more aggressively to those student populations
 -   The students we helped the most...
 -   How did we help them?
 -   1 credit vs 3 credits